 If you’ve ever had a pressure headache that made you feel like your head was swelling up like a balloon, or gotten really dizzy or nauseated after exercise, or been agitated for a long time after a small scare, then you’ve probably experienced what it’s like to have your ANS thrown off by a concussion.

 But because the ANS is a system spread throughout your body, it doesn’t show up on normal post-concussion syndrome tests.
 Unfortunately, there aren’t many options for objective testing of ANS function.
 However, an experienced concussion specialist can work with you to discuss your symptoms and determine if your autonomic nervous system was affected by your concussion(s).

 If you’re experiencing symptoms after a concussion, you’re not crazy.
 Post-concussion syndrome is a real condition that has real solutions.
 It does not have to be permanent.
-If you think you may have post-concussion syndrome, schedule a free consultation with our staff.
+If you think you may have post-concussion syndrome, schedule a consultation with our staff.
 They will help you understand your diagnosis and treatment options.

 About Dr. Alina Fong PhD

 Alina K. Fong received her PhD in Clinical Neuropsychology with an emphasis in neuroradiology from Brigham Young University.
 She received the national American Psychological Association Clinical Neuropsychology Division 40 Graduate Student Research Award in 2004 for her research on "Cortical Sources of the N400 and 'The N400 Effect."
 Dr. Fong's interest in brain mapping soon turned to functional MRI, and since then, her research efforts have been focused on the clinical applications of fMRI.